 "You can get away with anything if you've got it...Anything"

 "Screen Director's Playhouse" broadcast a 60 minute radio adaptation of the movie on August 23, 1951 with Rosalind Russell

 reprising her film role.
 See more

-In scenes set in Sardi's restaurant, many of framed caricatures on wall are full-figure sketches; in reality, all of Sardi's famous caricatures are face-only portraits.
+In scenes set in Sardi's restaurant, many of the framed caricatures on the wall are full-figure sketches; in reality, all of Sardi's famous caricatures are face-only portraits.
 See more

 The Velvet Touch